lue-bird/elm-syntax-format/README.md

   - [x] type
       - [ ] add more tests
   - [x] module comment
+  - [ ] int, float overflow like elm-format (honestly might not do this for now)
   - [ ] format documentation markdown (honestly might not do this for now)

 ## considering for the future